GirijaShankarPanda/GirijaShankarPanda/README.md

 ### Hey there✋,
 I’m <b>Girija</b>, a CSE undergraduate from <b>India</b>.
-As of now, I’m interested in learning new skills like <b>web development, AI-ML,</b> etc. & currently working on <b>Web-Development</b> projects.
+As of now, I’m interested in learning new skills like <b>web development, AI-ML,</b> etc. & currently working on <b>Web-Development & AI-ML</b> projects.
 Joining GitHub to explore the programming world and to learn something about everything.

 > “The things you regret most in life are the things you didn't do.” - Steve Jobs